Boro23-wq/boro-blogs/content/blog/development/next-strapi.md

 ![interface-1](./assets/next-strapi/1.png)

 The Content-Type builder (on the left-panel) helps us with defining the type of data we will store in the CMS.
-For this particular tutorial, we will be retrieving information of songs from the CMS.
+For this particular tutorial, we will be retrieving information on songs from the CMS.
 The "Songs" collection will have the following fields: "url", "title", "artist", "genre", as shown in the picture below:

 ![interface-2](./assets/next-strapi/2.png)